E-Tourist/backend/README.md

 1. Clone the repository;
 2. Use in terminal: `docker-compose up -d --build` to build all services in module;
 3. Get into: http://localhost:8080/auth (Keycloak Admin Console)
-4. Login with crudentials of: keycloak/keycloak
+4. Login with credentials of: keycloak/keycloak
 5. Configure Keycloak realm:
 - create 'E-Tourist' realm,
-- add 'backend' client,
+- add 'backend-local' client configuration,
 - setup 'admin' and 'user' roles,
 - configure auth etc.